Your guide to average salaries in Germany (2026)

 • You’re not a volunteer

 If you're a student doing vocational training, you won't be eligible for minimum wage.
 However, you can still expect to earn a salary.
-While the average wage is €1,066 gross per month, exactly how much you earn depends on the region, profession, and experience.
+While the average wage is €724 euros per month, exactly how much you earn depends on the region, profession, and experience.
+And if you're looking to stretch your finances further, you can look for German scholarships for international students.

 What is the average salary in Germany?

-According to The Federal Statistical Office(FSO), the gross monthly average salary for a full-time employee in Germany was €4,323 in April 2023 (€3,110 net per month).
-This makes the average annual gross salary €49,260, according to the FSO.
+According to The Federal Statistical Office (FSO), the gross monthly average salary for a full-time employee in Germany was €4,784 in April 2025, (€4,784 net per month).
+This makes the average annual gross salary €57,408, according to the FSO.

 Since the net salary is your salary after tax and any social contributions, it's the best indicator of how much you're really earning.
-The average net annual salary in Germany, according to FSO, is €32,141.
-The average annual net salary, according to StepStone, is €32,673, while the median net salary is €29,120.
+The net salary depends on various factors such as tax class and location.

-What's considered a good salary in Germany?
+What is a good salary in Germany?

-In general terms, a good annual gross salary in Germany is between €64,000 and €81,000.
-However, most Germans who earn a yearly gross salary of €60,000 and above are happy with their salary, which translates to earning between €4,105 and €6,750 per month.
+In general terms, a good annual gross salary in Germany is between €65,000 and €81,000.
+However, most Germans who earn a yearly gross salary of €60,000 and above are happy with their salary, which translates to earning about €5,417 per month.

 Here's what our guest on our HomeAbroad podcast has to say about what he considers a good salary in Germany: